IBM/cp4ba-jam-in-a-box/docs/README.md

-# IBM Cloud Pak for Business Automation (CP4BA) 23.0.2 / watsonX Orchestrate Labs
+# IBM Cloud Pak for Business Automation (CP4BA) 23.0.2 / watsonx Orchestrate Labs

 To be able to perform labs listed below, you need to have IBM Cloud Pak for Business Automation 23.0.2 (either Starter or Starter deployment) installed and have imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/23.0.2).
 For performing the watsonx Orchestrate lab, a watsonx Orchestrate instance is required as an additional  prerequisite.